REAN-Foundation/rean-health-guru-app/ios/fastlane/README.md

 ```
 fastlane ios submit_beta_to_app_store
 ```
+Submit to App Store

 ----

-This README.md is auto-generated and will be re-generated every time [fastlane](https://fastlane.tools) is run.
+This README.md is auto-generated and will be re-generated every time [_fastlane_](https://fastlane.tools) is run.
 More information about fastlane can be found on [fastlane.tools](https://fastlane.tools).
 The documentation of fastlane can be found on [docs.fastlane.tools](https://docs.fastlane.tools).